Statistical strong lensing. III. Inferences with complete samples of lenses: Simulations

 Finally, I assumed that the strong lens survey is complete above the limit imposed with \Eref{eq:maxmag}: all of the lenses with an observed magnitude brighter than image 2 are included in the sample; all of the remaining lenses are discarded and treated as non-detections.
 Under these assumptions, the detection probability of a lens-source pair that produces two images is

-The generated sample consists of $1044$ lenses, out of the initial $10^5$ galaxies.
-This is a typical value of the ratio between the number of lenses and the number of inspected galaxies in a strong lens survey \citep[see for example][]{Son++18}.
+The generated sample consists of $867$ lenses, out of the initial $10^5$ galaxies.
+This is a typical value of the ratio between the number of lenses and the number of inspected galaxies in the HSC lens search \citep{Son++18}.

 \Fref{fig:teingamma} shows the distribution in Einstein radius and density slope of the lens sample, compared to that of the parent population of galaxies.
 The lenses have on average a larger Einstein radius.
 This can be easily understood: at fixed density slope, a galaxy with a larger Einstein radius has a larger lensing cross-section (to be precise, $\crosssect \propto \tein^2$), and therefore is more likely to be a lens.
 Additionally, the average value of $\gamma$ of the lens sample is also larger than that of all galaxies (this can be clearly seen in the histogram at the bottom right of \Fref{fig:teingamma}).
 This suggests that the lensing cross-section is also an increasing function of $\gamma$.